AdobeDocs/commerce-operations.en/help/configuration/bootstrap/application-modes.md

 ## Cloud support

 There is no need to manage the application modes for a cloud infrastructure project.
-Because of the read-only filesystem, you cannot change modes in the remote cloud environments.
+Because of the read-only filesystem, you cannot change modes in the remote cloud environments - even by modifying app/etc/env.php directly (this configuration is not supported and you must leave it in production mode.)

 Adobe Commerce on cloud infrastructure automatically runs the application in _maintenance_ mode during a deployment, which takes your site offline until the deployment is complete.
 Otherwise, the application remains in _production_ mode.
 See [Deployment process](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/deploy/process.html#deploy-phase) in the _Commerce on Cloud Infrastructure guide_.

 If you use Cloud Docker for Commerce as a development tool, you can deploy your cloud infrastructure project in a Docker environment in _developer_ mode, but performance is slower because of additional file synchronization operations.
 See [Deploy the Docker environment](https://developer.adobe.com/commerce/cloud-tools/docker/deploy/#launch-mode) in the _Cloud Docker for Commerce guide_.